Apostle Paul’s Spiritual Experience: A Universal Manner of Being

 Religio and American Civil Religion

-With this essay we propose a reassessment of American civil religion developed by Robert N. Bellah.
+With this essay I propose a reassessment of American civil religion developed by Robert N. Bellah.
 The recent Religious Right’s political activism has somewhat changed the landscape of American civil religion, inaugurating a state of religious and political exceptionalism.
 Shattering the idea of a cultural and political inclusiveness inherent in civil religion.
 As a result of the changes, a reevaluation was deemed appropriate.
 To do so we examine Roman religio as a case study of civil religion.

 Media, Internet and Spirituality